Category Archives: New Era GA

 Bradley’s Store, New Era

-Saddlebag Farmhouse, New Era
+Saddlebag Tenant Farmhouse, New Era

-Hip Roof Tenant Houses, New Era
+Hip Roof Tenant Farmhouses, New Era

 The houses were very basic.
 One of the surviving pair has a pyramidal roof and the other a hip roof.
+Chinaberry seedlings stand guard, descendants of a larger tree that once provided valuable shade.

 Bradley Country Store, New Era

 Kyle Crew wrote that this store was owned by his great-great grandparents.
 James Poole replied: ..I knew them (The Bradleys) well.
 There were two stores within 1000 yards of each other.
 Summers & McGlamery stores, then Mr Bernard Bradley moved his store (this picture) to be in same area.
 All thrived and were good friends for many years.
-My grandfather (Summers) owned one an it was run by Brooks Hardin and Alva Grant.
+My grandfather (Summers) owned one and it was run by Brooks Hardin and Alva Grant.
 It’s now been moved and located behind the family dwelling in New Era.
 Our family farm is still going at New Era…

-The (barely-discernible) sign above the RC sign reads: Bartow Cafe.
+The barely-discernible sign above the RC sign reads: Bartow Cafe.
 I don’t know the connection.